AaronCassie/Optimal-Energy-Dispatch-in-High_Capacity-Prosumer-Networks/README.md

 For `normalizer`, the code divides by `max(mean_bus_access, cfg.eps0)`.
 This scales the signal relative to the size of the reference itself, so the fairness adjustment is based on proportional shortfall rather than raw absolute difference.
 That makes the signal more stable and comparable across runs or operating conditions.

-### Important limitation
+### Important

-The input-file approach is structured, but it is not fully open-ended by itself.
  A user can change the policy definition freely, but if they introduce a brand-new label or rule component that the evaluator does not already recognize, then `update_fairness.m` must also be extended so the code knows how to interpret it.

 For example, if a user wants to introduce:
 - a new grouping method